-Get Organize: Now is the time to de-clutter.
+Get Organized: Now is the time to declutter.
 Too much clutter can become stressful in any relationship.
 This is a time when you weed out what you DON’T need, from the food in your refrigerator to the clothes in your closet.
 If you haven’t worn that suit in five years, it’s probably time to let it go.
-Begin with one room at a time.
+Begin by doing one room at a time.
 Get rid of old clothes, old shoes and things you just don’t need or use.
-Make one bag for trash and one bag for give away.
+Make one bag for trash and one bag for items to give away.
 Once you have mastered these simple steps to organization, share it with your family so they know how to maintain it.
-This will help not only de-clutter but de-stress your household.
-Everything will have its place and there will be a place for everything.
+This will help not only declutter but also de-stress your household.
+Everything will have its place, and there will be a place for everything.

-Take Care of You: All summer you have been shuffling kids to their doctors appointments, camp activities, beach days, etc. Now is the time for you to make your doctors appointments!
-That annual physical, gyno visit (for the moms) and dental check up are vital to living a healthy life.
-Remember: if you don’t take care of you, you can’t take care of others.
-Take a full spa day if you can (yes, Dad, you too!)
-Manis and Pedis are also great if you can’t do a whole big package, as is getting a fresh hair cut or taking a trip to the barber.
+Take Care of You: All summer, you have been shuffling kids to their doctors appointments, camp activities, beach days, etc. Now is the time for you to make your doctors’ appointments!
+That annual physical, gyno visit (for the moms) and dental checkup are vital to living a healthy life.
+Remember: If you don’t take care of you, you can’t take care of others.
+Take a full spa day if you can (yes, Dad, you too!); manis and pedis are also great if you can’t do a whole package, as is getting a fresh haircut or taking a trip to the barber.

-The goal here is not to work harder, but smarter.
+The goal here is not to work harder but smarter.
 Use these steps to get back to nourishing you and creating a peaceful environment your family can thrive in.
-Because, “Peace, like charity, begins at home.” -Franklin D. Roosevelt
+Because, as 32nd U.S. President Franklin Delano Roosevelt said, “Peace, like charity, begins at home.”

 Audrey Griffin is a wife, mother of four, inspiring educator and parenting lifestyle consultant.
 Visit her website, check her out on Facebook and follow her on Twitter.